docljn/codeclan_group_project/planning.md

 ### Lorna N [1:05 PM]
 I think what would have helped me would have been to build on the *same* example each day, with extensions.
 So use countries for all of them…  What do you think?

-### Olga [1:06 PM]
-yes prob would have better
-I don’t see the point us still talking about yesterday’s lab and reading over the code.

 ### Lorna N [1:09 PM]
 Unless it is to be sure that we understand what is where, and why, and what it is supposed to be doing…

-### Olga [1:09 PM]
-I wish there would give us the notes about group project management etc to read over

 ### Lorna N [1:10 PM]
 I know.
 It is frustrating feeling that we have to work something out when there is potentially a better way out there.